HongZH2/AliceTracer/README.md

 # AliceTracer
 ### A Ray Tracer Demo
-Currently, I build this based on the path tracing algorithm, which is a general method for scene rendering.
+This is a CPU-based path tracing project, that I built for experiments.
 ### Features
 #### - Spatial Separation
 - Naive Two-level BVH